Django Reinhardt: After the quintet

 After his return, Reinhardt appeared to find it difficult to adjust.
 He sometimes showed up for scheduled concerts without a guitar or amplifier, or wandered off to the park or beach.
 On a few occasions he refused to get out of bed.
 Reinhardt developed a reputation among his band, fans, and managers as extremely unreliable.
 He skipped sold-out concerts to "walk to the beach" or "smell the dew."
 During this period he continued to attend the R-26 artistic salon in Montmartre, improvising with his devoted collaborator, Stéphane Grappelli.

 In Rome in 1949, Reinhardt recruited three Italian jazz players (on bass, piano, and snare drum) and recorded over 60 tunes in an Italian studio.
 He united with Grappelli, and used his acoustic Selmer-Maccaferri.
 The recording was issued for the first time in the late 1950s.

 Back in Paris, in June 1950, Reinhardt was invited to join an entourage to welcome the return of Benny Goodman.
-He also attended a reception for Goodman, who, after the war ended, had asked Reinhardt to join him in the U.S. Goodman repeated his invitation and, out of politeness, Reinhardt accepted.
-However, Reinhardt later had second thoughts about what role he could play alongside Goodman, who was the "King of Swing", and remained in France.
+He also attended a reception for Goodman, who, after the war ended, had asked Reinhardt to join him in the US.
+Goodman repeated his invitation and, out of politeness, Reinhardt accepted.
+Reinhardt later had second thoughts about what role he could play alongside Goodman, who was the "King of Swing", and remained in France.

 Final years

 In 1951, Reinhardt retired to Samois-sur-Seine, near Fontainebleau, where he lived until his death.
 He continued to play in Paris jazz clubs and began playing electric guitar.
 (He often used a Selmer fitted with an electric pickup, despite his initial hesitation about the instrument.)
 In his final recordings, made with his Nouvelle Quintette in the last few months of his life, he had begun moving in a new musical direction, in which he assimilated the vocabulary of bebop and fused it with his own melodic style.

-On 16 May 1953, while walking from the Gare de Fontainebleau–Avon Station after playing in a Paris club, he collapsed outside his house from a brain hemorrhage.
+On 16 May 1953, while walking home from Fontainebleau–Avon station after playing in a Paris club, he collapsed outside his house from a brain hemorrhage.

 It was a Saturday, and it took a full day for a doctor to arrive.
 Reinhardt was declared dead on arrival at the hospital in Fontainebleau, at the age of 43.